emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## PoorFlix
-### Score: 12/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI feels very modern and unique. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
 ## Movies7
 ### Score: 12/20
 1. Has movies, TV, 1080p, subtitles, adjustable quality, but no anime. 🟡